convince-project/sit-aw-aip/docs/source/generic_principles.rst

 Generic Principles
 ==================

-Situation understanding within the CONVINCE project consists in detecting, identifying and mitigation anomalies.
+Situation understanding within the CONVINCE project consists in detecting, identifying and mitigating anomalies.
 The context being robotic systems performing a task, anomalies correspond to failures that may occurre and interrupt the nominal behaviour of the robot while performing its computed task.

 Within this project we focus on the identification of anomalies.
 Anomalies are failures